CHILD FIND, REFERRALS, AND INTAKE

 - Children’s health insurance program (Hawk-i)

 Referrals for early intervention services can come from anyone who has any concern about the child’s growth and/or development.
 An infant or toddler may be referred to Early ACCESS with parent knowledge and approval, however, written parental consent is not required.
-Referrals are made by phone, email, fax, or online referral form.
+Referrals are made by phone, email, or online referral form.
+Information is available on the Iowa Family Support Network Website, to assist with the process of making a referral.

 The Department of Human Services (DHS) may refer children for multiple reasons, including compliance with the Child Abuse Prevention and Treatment Act (CAPTA).
 Through CAPTA, children who are the subject of a substantiated case of abuse or neglect, or are identified as being affected by substance abuse or withdrawal symptoms resulting from prenatal drug exposure are referred to Early ACCESS.